eeraanjum13/ai-blog-generator-interview-SadiaAnjum_BRACUniversity/README.md

 # AI Blog Generator (Interview Project)
+Try it out here with Streamlit UI : https://aibloggenerator11.streamlit.app/

+Don't worry, we can do the Flask end-point as well.

 ## AI Blog Generator with Flask & OpenAI
 This project is a simple blog post generator that uses OpenAI's API to create content based on user-defined keywords.